Computer Graphics Computer Graphics has moved from Tuesdays to Fridays from 13:45-15:30, the room is now 403.

-The goal of this course is to create a foundation (theory and programming) for understanding the current and future technology underlying computer graphics.
+The goal of this course is to create a foundation for understanding the current and future technology underylying computer graphics.
 Our intention is to create a synergistic mixture of theory and practice.
-The first part of the class begins with introductory lectures into the mathematical fundamentals and workshops in programming 3D graphics.
-In the second half of the semester, the class moves to current state of the art methods which are presented by the students.
-Examples of typical subjects which will be covered are:
+Students will also be exposed to the state of the art in research.
+Examples of typical subjects are:

 3D lighting & effects